 Coconut Caramel Layer (optional)

-- 1 can full fat coconut milk refrigerated overnight
+- 1 can coconut milk (can) refrigerated overnight

 - ¼ tsp. vanilla extract